 For example, in the case of a simple language consisting of demonstratives and taste predicates (such as “bitter” and “sweet”), applied to foodstuffs within reach of the speaker, a speaker’s understanding consists in his ability to determine whether “this is bitter” is true, by putting the relevant foodstuff in his mouth and tasting it (Wright 1993).

-(5) Our knowledge of the recognition-transcendent truth-conditions of the sentences of D should be manifested in our use of those sentences, i.e. in our exercise of the practical abilities which constitute our understanding of D.
+- Our knowledge of the (recognition-transcendent) truth-conditions of the sentences of D is manifested in our exercise of the practical abilities that constitute our understanding of the sentences of D.

-(6) Such knowledge is never manifested in the exercise of the practical abilities which constitute our understanding of D,
+- Knowledge of recognition-transcendent truth-conditions is never manifested in the exercise of practical abilities

 It follows that

-(7) We do not possess knowledge of the truth-conditions of D.
+- (11) We do not understand the sentences of D.

-(7) and (3) together give us a contradiction, whence, by reductio, we reject (2) to obtain:
+This yields a contradiction with (1), whence, by reductio, we reject (2) to obtain:

-(8) The sentences of D do not have recognition-transcendent truth-conditions, so semantic realism about the subject matter of D must be rejected.
+- The sentences of D do not have recognition-transcendent truth-conditions, so that semantic realism about the subject matter of D must be rejected.

 How can that account be viewed as a description of any practical ability of use?
 No doubt someone who understands such a statement can be expected to have many relevant practical abilities.
 He will be able to appraise evidence for or against it, should any be available, or to recognize that no information in his possession bears on it.
 He will be able to recognize at least some of its logical consequences, and to identify beliefs from which commitment to it would follow.
 And he will, presumably, show himself sensitive to conditions under which it is appropriate to ascribe propositional attitudes embedding the statement to himself and to others, and sensitive to the explanatory significance of such ascriptions.
 In short: in these and perhaps other important respects, he will show himself competent to use the sentence.
 But the headings under which his practical abilities fall so far involve no mention of evidence-transcendent truth-conditions (Wright 1993: 17).

-This establishes (6), and the conclusion follows swiftly.
+This establishes (8), and the conclusion (12) follows straightforwardly.

-A detailed assessment of the plausibility of Dummett's arguments is impossible here.
+A detailed assessment of the plausibility of Dummett’s arguments is impossible here.
 For a full response to the manifestation argument, see Miller 2002.
 See also Byrne 2005.
-For the acquisition argument, see Miller 2003c.
+For Dummett’s other argument, the acquisition argument, see Miller 2003b.
 Wright develops a couple of additional arguments against semantic realism.
 For these—the argument from rule-following and the argument from normativity—see the Introduction to Wright 1993.
-For an excellent survey of the literature on Dummett's arguments against semantic realism, see Hale 1997.
-For an excellent book-length introduction to Dummett's philosophy, see Weiss 2002.
+For an excellent survey of the literature on Dummett’s arguments against semantic realism, see Hale 2017.
+For an excellent book-length introduction to Dummett’s philosophy, see Weiss 2002.
+For a robust defence of keeping issues in metaphysics sharply separate from issues about language, see Dyke (2008)

 Suppose that one wished to develop a non-realist alternative to, say, moral realism.
 Suppose also that one is persuaded of the unattractiveness of both error-theoretic and expressivist forms of non-realism.
 That is to say, one accepts that moral sentences are truth-apt, and, at least in some cases, true.
 Then the only option available would be to deny the independence dimension of moral realism.
 But so far we have only seen one way of doing this: by admitting that the relevant sentences are truth-apt, sometimes true, and possessed of truth-conditions which are not potentially recognition-transcendent.
 But this seems weak: it seems implausible to suggest that a moral realist must be committed to the potential recognition-transcendence of moral truth.
 It therefore seems implausible to suggest that a non-expressivistic and non-error-theoretic form of opposition to realism must be committed to simply denying the potential recognition-transcendence of moral truth, since many who style themselves moral realists will deny this too.
 As Wright puts it: